sam-coleman/Connect_4/README.md

 # Connect 4 AI
-Connect 4 MiniMax algorithm with alpha beta pruning.
+This is an implementation of a Connect 4 MiniMax algorithm with alpha-beta pruning.

 ## Requirements
 Run the following to install Pygame library